 - To provide a Transition Lead for every young person transferring from paediatric to adult diabetes services to work collaboratively with young people, their families and adult services to develop clear, documented plans for transition.

 - Ensuring that there is no gap in care between leaving paediatric services and entering young adult services

 Our greatest concern as health professionals is that adolescents may become lost in the process and cease regular attendance with specialised services.
 This is likely to be associated with increased risk of acute and long-term complications of diabetes

-All families are scheduled a formal consultation with one of the nurses at the first appointment within the Adolescent Transition Clinic.
-At this time, families are issued with a Diabetes Adolescent Starter pack.
+All young people are scheduled a formal consultation with a Transition Lead person within regular outpatient clinic around the age of 14 years.
+At this time, young people and their families are issued with a Diabetes Adolescent Starter pack.
 This pack outlines what families can expect within the Diabetes Adolescent Transition Programme.

 - The opportunity for young people to be seen on their own for some of the consultation.

 - The opportunity for care-givers/parent(s) to meet with team members (Nurse Specialist/medical staff/Dietitian) separately to the main consultation if there are issues of concern

 - Information regarding Young Adult Diabetes Services